 All participants ride at their own risk; they are expected to pay attention to any potential site specific risks and to perform a routine within their abilities.

 A rider is fully responsible for his personal equipment.
-All riders’ personal equipment is subject to the approval of the Chief Judge and CWWC Official.
+Equipment should be fit for purpose and therefore riders’ personal equipment may be subject to the approval of the Chief Judge and CWWC Official.

 Only wakeboards and wakeskates will be allowed.
 Both must float.